Hold Still Community Exhibition

 National Memorial Arboretum

-All 100 photographs are displayed on digital screens in the grounds of the National Memorial Arboretum in Staffordshire from 24 October to 6 December.
-The exhibition explores the nation’s experience of lockdown and the Arboretum provides a space for people to reflect on their experience of the pandemic.
+All 100 photographs were displayed on digital screens in the grounds of the National Memorial Arboretum in Staffordshire from 24 October to 6 December 2020.
+The exhibition explored the nation’s experience of lockdown and the Arboretum provided a space for people to reflect on their experience of the pandemic.

 Take A Poster Home